IMSY-DKFZ/xilens/docs/source/index.rst

 Getting started
 ===============
-Installing dependencies, building :code:`XiLens` and how to use :code:`XiLens` is all introduced in the getting started section:
+Installing ``XiLens`` and its dependencies, building :code:`XiLens` from source and launching it, is all introduced in the getting started section:

 .. toctree::
     :maxdepth: 1